 Decorating interiors can be fun and fulfilling—and expensive.
-But sometimes, in an attempt to save money, we cut a few too many corners and the result is anything but beautiful.
+But sometimes, in an attempt to save money, homeowners cut a few too many corners and the result is anything but beautiful.
 The good news is that you can decorate your home inexpensively and elegantly by avoiding some common cheap decorating solutions.

 No matter your decorating budget, the goal is the same: to add to your home's beauty and create an aesthetically pleasing and inviting space.
 Before you start, take care to avoid these 10 mistakes that can leave your living quarters looking cheap and less-than-stunning.

 01 of 10